Breaking News | Okonjo-Iweala to wait as WTO cancels meeting on appointment

 Our Reporter

-Nigeria’s Dr. Ngozi Okonjo-Iweala will have to wait further to know her fate as the next Director General of the World Trade Organization (WTO).
+NIGERIA’S Dr. Ngozi Okonjo-Iweala will have to wait further to know her fate with regard to her ambition to become the next director general of the World Trade Organization (WTO).

 A meeting of the organisation originally scheduled for Monday on the issue has been postponed.

-It was gathered that the cancellation of the Monday meeting was on account of the fresh surge in the spread of COVID-19 and restrictions being imposed in some countries which may prevent some delegates from attending.
+It was gathered yesterday that the cancellation of the Monday meeting was on account of the fresh surge in the spread of COVID-19 and the restrictions being imposed in some countries, which may prevent some delegates from attending.

 No new date has yet been fixed for the meeting.